 Abbe Luersman (December 4, 1967) is a U.S. national.
 The Supervisory Board appointed Abbe as Chief Human Resources Officer and member of the Executive Committee, effective November 1, 2013.
-She is responsible for HR, inclusive of talent, performance, leadership and organizational development, Total Reward and HR Services and Solutions
+She is responsible for global Human Resources, including talent and diversity; leadership and organizational development; organizational effectiveness; and design and total rewards.

-Before joining Ahold, Abbe worked for Unilever, where she held various HR leadership roles, most recently as head of Human Resources for Unilever Europe.
-Prior to Unilever, Abbe worked at Whirlpool Corporation, holding various senior roles in human resources, both in the United States and internationally.
+Before joining Ahold, Abbe worked for Unilever, where she held various HR leadership roles, most recently as head of human resources for Unilever Europe.
+Prior to Unilever, Abbe worked at Whirlpool Corporation, holding a number of senior roles in human resources, both in the United States and internationally.